KotoLLC/peacenik/README.md

 ## Introduction

 Koto as an open-source, ad-free, social network with a mixture of central and distributed control.
-Central control provides a common login across all nodes, as well as some prevention of bad actors from joining a network.
+Central control provides a common login across all nodes, and prevents bad actors from joining a network.
 Distribution provides individual ownership, and privacy, for messages, images, and pictures.

 Koto is comparable to Facebook, rather than Twitter, as it is for closed circles of friendships.